top of page

 In sacred music, Justice has served as a pianist or organist for several different congregations.
 Since 2018 he has been the organist and director of music at St Philip's Lutheran Church of Carmel.
 He is also a frequent accompanist for Saturday masses at Our Lady of Mount Carmel parish in Carmel Valley.

 As an educator, Justice enjoys giving private lessons and collaborating with other student music programs in the area.
-In addition to his work with MPC, he continues to lend support within the public school system, helping out with music programs such as Olson Elementary in Marina or the Pacific Grove Middle School choir.
-He also serves occasionally as a musical director or accompanist for productions at Ariel Theatrical children's theatre.
+In addition to his work with MPC, he teaches piano at Santa Catalina School, accompanies the choir of Pacific Grove Middle School, helps with the violin program at Olson Elementary in Marina, music-directs occasional shows at Ariel Theatrical in Salinas, and others.